Back | Home | Aller à version française

 5B4.
 The transversal and orthogonal referential

-Assuredly, in order that this extraordinary panoply of indexes offered by Homo's body should flourish, it had to be salient and pregnant from a firm referential.
-Which is the case since, as we noted, Homo's upright and orthogonalizing body distributes a transversal plan, comforted by the left-right lateralization and in relation to which the two other plans orthogonalize.
-All the aforementioned indexes work in relation to the norm of these three so-called "normal" plans that are normative between them <1A2-3>.
+Assuredly, in order that this extraordinary panoply of indexes offered by Homo's body should flourish, it had to be salient and pregnant relatively to a firm frame of reference.
+Which is the case since, as we noted, Homo's upright and orthogonalizing body distributes a transversal plan, comforted by the left-right lateralization, and in relation to which two other plans orthogonalize.
+All the above-mentioned indexes work in relation to the norm of these three so-called "normal" plans that are normative between them <1A2-3>.

 5C1.
-Indexing as semiotic fixation and segmentarization: pointing
+Indexation as semiotic fixation and segmentarization: pointing

-The point and the centre each refer to the other.
+The point and the center are mutually referring to each other.
 The point comes from punctum, from pungere, piquer (in French) like a bee sting.
-The centre comes from centrum (kentrum), from the Greek kentron, of kenteïn, which has the same sense as pungere.
+The center comes from centrum (kentrum), from the Greek kentron, of kenteïn, which has the same sense as pungere.
 In both cases, the pointing is targeted in its most determinate action, reception, and sensation, which is the sting.
 For the ancients, the most striking sting was that of the bee.

 Pointing is the exemplary techno-semiotic operation for segmentarizing Homo.
-Homo operates the first distribution of the environment into segments in two forms: (a) as between-two-segments, (b) as end (term, limit) of segment.
+Homo operates the first distribution of the environment into segments in two forms: (a) as an in-between-two-segments, (b) as an end (term, limit) of segment.
 When the limits of a set belong to it, the set is said closed; if they do not, it is said open.
-And it is a pointing that determines what will be so important in stories: the country, pagus, from pangere, darting, but also staking.
+And it is a pointing that determines what will be so important in stories: the country, pagus, from pangere, to stuck a dart, but also stuck a stake.
 Etymologically, the country is the portion of the *woruld where upright and transversalizing Homo stuck a central stake to make it his own.
 The study of the infants' gestures shows that holding up a fist to point to an object, which the primate never does, occurs very early on in hominid life.

 5C2.
 Indexes as cinematic: direction and speed